 The error message should be meaningful to the user.

 6. Is there already an existing RFE upstream or in Red Hat bugzilla?

 7. How quickly does this need resolved? (desired target release)

-8. Does this request meet the RHEL Inclusion criteria (please review)
+8. Does this request meet the RHEL Bug and Feature Inclusion Criteria

 9. List the affected packages